 Monica Obogeanu, the Program Manager for Orange Fab Romania – a corporate accelerator facilitating commercial partnerships between innovative startups and Orange, has some ideas.
 In her role as Startup Programs Manager for Orange Romania, she also coordinates the company’s involvement in the Innovation Labs pre-accelerator and leading the company’s collaboration with startup communities all around the country.
 Her accelerator team is constantly looking for Romanian startups to help them scale internationally, through assistance and giving them the levers needed to gain access to customers.

-During this year’s How To Web Conference on October 30 and 31 in Bucharest, Obogeanu will present a framework called Story mapping, which helps capturing the user journeys, plan feature release and build shared understanding with all the important actors.
+During this year’s How To Web Conference on October 30 and 31 in Bucharest, Obogeanu presented a framework called Story mapping, which helps capturing the user journeys, plan feature release and build shared understanding with all the important actors.
 We used the occasion and the fact that we are a media partner at the conference to ask Obogeanu some questions in advance and explore a bit the way corporate acceleration works within Orange, and in a market where corporate innovation is still an emerging topic.

 Trending Topics: Since when is Orange running startup programs and when did it all start in Romania?